 3. Practice Yoga

 Yoga is an ancient Indian mind and body practice which usually combines physical postures (asanas), breathing techniques (pranayama), and meditation.
 The practice of yoga has been found to be beneficial as an add-on to antipsychotic treatment in people with schizophrenia.
 One study compared schizophrenic patients who practiced physical exercise therapy for 4 months to those who practiced yoga.
-It was found that the yoga group had significantly greater occupational and social functioning and quality of life as well as less psychopathology at the end of that period.5It’s best to work with a yoga practitioner with expertise in this area.
-Some poses that might be helpful to you include:
+It was found that the yoga group had significantly greater occupational and social functioning and

 - Adhomukhasvana asana: This asana can be helpful in tackling anxiety and depression that comes with schizophrenia.